alicekellings/Sidebuzcom/src/content/blog/machine-learning-algorithms-in-forex-trading.md

 The developers of such programs constantly update their software and make bots more and more efficient and autonomous.
 Although they cannot replace a trader 100%, they are quite capable of trading independently.
 Moreover, you are not limited in the number of bots and can test different algorithms to find the most effective one.

 Can such programs make ineffective trades?
-Of course, they can, since the foreign exchange market is an unpredictable environment, and “black swans” may appear at any time.
+Of course, they can, since the foreign exchange market is an unpredictable environment, and “black swans�?may appear at any time.
 However, the number of failed trades is usually less than for experienced traders.
 And some providers offer compensation for lost funds.

 In fact, trading programs have been around for a long time, but only in recent years, with the development of artificial intelligence, they have become a real game changer.
 Today, you don’t need to understand programming or make complex settings.
 The interface of popular platforms allows you to understand the bot as quickly as possible and immediately start trading.
 Subsequently, powerful AI technologies and round-the-clock monitoring make the bot’s solutions as profitable as possible.